Wisdom Teeth Removal in Edmonton

 Why Do So Many People Have Their Wisdom Teeth Removed?

-First of all, not everyone has to have their wisdom teeth taken out.
-But it’s true that this is a very common procedure.
+Not everyone has to have their wisdom teeth taken out, but it’s true that this is a very common procedure.

-For many people, there is simply not enough space in the mouth to accommodate the wisdom teeth once they begin to come in.
-If the tooth has nowhere to go, it can get stuck in the gums in a potentially detrimental way.
-This phenomenon is called an “impacted tooth,” and it can lead to problems such as infection, cysts or tumors, or harm to other nearby teeth.
+For many people, there is simply not enough space in the mouth to fit their wisdom teeth once they begin to come in.
+If the tooth has nowhere to go, it can get stuck in the gums in a potentially harmful way.
+This phenomenon is called an “impacted tooth,” and it can lead to problems such as infection, cysts or tumors, or damage to other nearby teeth.

-Depending upon exactly how the impacted tooth is situated within the jaw, it can be “stuck” in one of the following ways:
+Depending on how the impacted tooth is situated within the jaw, it can be “stuck” in one of the following ways:

-- Soft tissue impaction – the top of the wisdom tooth (aka the crown) has come up through the bone, but it is partially or even totally obstructed by the gum tissue.
-In these cases, the patient often has a very hard time keeping the area clean, leaving them vulnerable to food getting stuck below the gum, which can lead to tooth decay and/or infections, both of which are quite painful.
+- Soft tissue impaction – the top of the wisdom tooth (the crown) has come up through the bone, but it is partially or even totally blocked by the gum tissue.
+In these cases, the patient often has a very hard time keeping the area clean, leaving them vulnerable to food getting stuck below the gum.
+That can lead to tooth decay and/or infections, both of which are quite painful.

 - Complete bony impaction – this means that the wisdom tooth has not erupted at all from the jawbone.
-In these cases, getting at the wisdom teeth in order to remove them is much more complicated, and so such cases require a different approach.
+In these cases, removing the wisdom teeth is much more complicated and requires a different approach.

-Our dentists here at Oliver Park Dental recommend wisdom tooth removal in cases where the patient is experiencing active discomfort, pain, decay, infection, and/or swelling, and in some cases to prevent these symptoms from occurring in the first place.
+Our dentists here at Oliver Park Dental recommend removal of problem wisdom teeth.
+Those are cases where the patient is experiencing active discomfort, pain, decay, infection, and/or swelling, as well as cases where it may be possible to prevent such symptoms from occurring in the first place.

 I Have at Least One Impacted Wisdom Tooth.
 Why Not Just Leave It Be?

-When left untreated, impacted wisdom teeth can create several different problems, including but not limited to:
+When left untreated, impacted wisdom teeth can create several problems, including but not limited to:

 - Tooth crowding – some people think that impacted wisdom teeth can put pressure on the other teeth that have already erupted to the point that they become misaligned or “crooked.”
 There is no universally accepted dental opinion on this theory, and no scientific studies have ever proven it to be true.
 However, since many people do believe this, we find it worth mentioning here.